-BC Hydro published their draft Integrated Resource Plan (IRP) in June 2021 which references that BC Hydro is not currently intending to renew the long-term Electricity Purchase Agreement (EPA) for the Company's Island Generation facility at Campbell River on Vancouver Island, which expires in April 2022.
-The Company continues to believe the Island Generation facility is needed to ensure secure and reliable electricity supply for homes and businesses on Vancouver Island and in Metro Vancouver and will actively participate in BC Hydro's consultation process and the following regulatory process.
-BC Hydro will be incorporating feedback into its final IRP which is due to be filed with the BC Utilities Commission by the end of 2021.
+In June 2021, BC Hydro published their Draft 2021 Integrated Resource Plan (Draft IRP) which noted that they are not currently intending to renew the long-term Electricity Purchase Agreement (EPA) for the Company's Island Generation facility at Campbell River on Vancouver Island, which expires in April 2022.
+Despite the Draft IRP proposing to not seek renewal of the EPA, it did not include any technical assessment or contingency analysis to support the basis for BC Hydro's position that Island Generation is not required for system reliability post-April 2022, or to demonstrate that other measures will be available and effective in ensuring reliability in the absence of Island Generation post-April 2022.
+The Company believes that the Island Generation facility will continue to be required to ensure secure and reliable electricity supply for homes and businesses on Vancouver Island and in Metro Vancouver.

+In July, 2021, the Company responded to BC Hydro's request for feedback on the Draft IRP and will continue to actively participate in BC Hydro's consultation process and the following regulatory process.
+BC Hydro will be incorporating feedback into its final Integrated Resource Plan which is due to be filed with the British Columbia Utilities Commission by the end of 2021.

-The current carrying amount of the property, plant and equipment of Island Generation at June 30, 2021 is \$101 million.
+The current carrying amount of the property, plant and equipment of Island Generation at September 30, 2021 is \$98 million.